GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-fuel-moisture-content/_faqs.md

 :::{dropdown} Why does the colour bar only go up to 150% whereas the FMC values go to 300%?

 In DEA Maps, the DEA FMC product is visualised using a colour scale that only represents values in the range of 0% to 150%.
 All values above 150% are displayed in a constant dark blue colour.
-This provides a more focused view of the 0-150% range which is the range that is of most interest to understanding flammability.
+This provides a more focused view of the 0-150% range which is the range that is of most interest to understand flammability.

 :::